 However, a change in the tide is emerging, with Jersey having recently approved the first licence in the British Isles to harvest and process CBD flowers.
 We might see some CBD grown and extracted locally soon!

-In terms of products on the shelf, all products must contain no more than 1mg THC per container.
+In terms of products on the shelf, all products must contain no THC or CBN.

 You cannot get high using CBD.
 Period!
 CBD interacts with our endocannabinoid system to provide a variety of well being benefits.

 It is also completely legal in the majority of countries and US states, even when THC and cannabis are not.

 If you are concerned about CBD’s potential for addiction, nasty side effects or withdrawal, don’t be.

 In 2018 the World Health Organisation (WHO) stated that “the substance was not found to have psychoactive properties, and presents no potential for abuse or dependence”.

 This is the first and most important thing to know about CBD, because while CBD and THC both come from the same plant and are connected like siblings, they are still very different compounds, and should never be confused.

 CBD oil is just what you’d expect from reading the above – it’s an oil made from the hemp plant which uses Cannabidiol as it’s main ingredient and it’s combined with a base oil as a diluent, often hemp seed oil or MCT oil.